Recreation & Park Service

 In addition to planning and assessment projects, Nancy has been successful in researching, analyzing, and securing grant funds from government funding programs and private sector funders.
 She can assist local agencies and communities in exploring alternative funding opportunities, partnerships, and unique collaborations in order to sustain services or introduce new programs.

-Prior to her consulting work, Nancy served as the Parks and Recreation Director for the City of Oakley, where she created a Parks and Recreation Department for the newly incorporated City.
+Prior to her consulting work, Nancy served as the Parks and Recreation Director for the Cities of Antioch and Oakley.
+She created a Parks and Recreation Department soon after Oakley’s incorporation.
 In this capacity, she facilitated and encouraged community involvement, developed a comprehensive parks, recreation and trails master plan, managed park development projects and created a Resource Management Plan to implement quality park and recreation programs.
 Several of Nancy’s signature programs and services are still provided after 10 years, and they contribute towards a sense of place and community.